smallwat3r/shhh/readme.md

 $ pip install -r requirements.txt
 ```

-We then need to set-up our Environment Variables.
+You then need to set up a few environment variables.
+These will be used to
+configure Flask, as well as the app's connection to an instance of MySQL.

 ```sh
 export FLASK_APP=shhh